haicasgox/aws-cdn-edge-computing/README.md

-# Leveraging the Power of CloudFront and Edge Computing

 This repository demonstrates 02 scenarios:
 - Image optimization with CloudFront Function and Lambda@Edge
 - Stale-while-revalidate and stale-if-error cache control directives